zyteo/LighTide/readme.md

 15 Oct - Added border around tide data for better readability.
 Added Datetimeformat component and edited code based on comment from presentation.
 6 Dec - Upgraded react router dom to v6.
+Fixed results route.
+Originally when a user keys in /results in their browser, website would just show a blank screen, since there is no data set (i.e. no date/coordinates information).
+Used conditional operator to fix this.

 ```

 ### Problem-Solving Strategy